LucHenninot/leeks-bash/README.md

 ## updateRatio.sh
-Collects the fights from a farmer and stores them in a sqlite database.
+Collects the fights of a leek and stores them in a database (sqlite).
 Usage: `./updateRatio.sh`

 This script needs a [.creds file](#Credentials).